Northwest transformation Northwest transformation

 Transport and infrastructure

-Auckland Transport is providing a number of new roads to support the development of the new Westgate town centre, including an east-west link (Northside Drive), which will reduce congestion on Fred Taylor Drive and Hobsonville Road.
+- A number of new roads to support the development of the new Westgate town centre, including an east-west link (Northside Drive), designed to reduce congestion on Fred Taylor Drive and Hobsonville Road.

 Westgate Town Square